Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/teams-quick-start.md

 ### Sealing Azure Key Vault Credentials

-To retrieve secrets stored in azure keyvault we must create a authentication secret for the keyvault. this must be done with sealed secret.
+To retrieve secrets stored in Azure KeyVault we must create a authentication secret for the keyvault. this must be done with sealed secret.
 The sealed secret will be sealed using a public certificate stored in the `infra-ocp4-tenants` repository.

 [Sealed Secrets documentation](../About%20Container-Platform-as-a-Service/Service%20Breakdown/Secret%20Management/Sealed%20Secrets/encrypting-secret-with-sealed-secrets.md).